thacherT1D/webdevstuff/Server_Side_JS_with_Node/Group_CRUD_Project.desc.md

 ## Write a project proposal and get it approved by an instructor

-For this project, you will be assigned into groups of four.
+For this project, you will be assigned into groups of three or four.
 Together, you will need to come up with a product idea, and write it as a proposal that includes:

 * A project description
     * Who uses it?